ahmedheltaher/typed-environment-loader/README.md

 - **Ease of Use**: typed-environment-loader offers a clean and straightforward API for loading environment variables, making it easy to integrate into your projects.
 Whether you're working on a small project or a large-scale application, typed-environment-loader provides a hassle-free solution for managing your environment configurations.

+## Issues

+We welcome any contributions or feedback!
+If you encounter any bugs, have feature requests, or want to ask questions, please don't hesitate to create an issue.
+We also have specific issue templates to help guide you in providing the necessary information.

+### Issue Templates

+For your convenience, we have provided issue templates to cover common types of contributions.
+You can find them in the [`.github/ISSUE_TEMPLATE/`](.github/ISSUE_TEMPLATE/) directory:

+- **Bug Report**: Use this template if you've encountered a bug or unexpected behavior in the library.
+- **Feature Request**: Use this template to propose a new feature or enhancement.
+- **Question / Help Wanted**: Use this template if you have questions or need help with using the library.

+Please make sure to fill out all the sections in the template relevant to your issue.
+This will help us understand your request better and address it promptly.

+### Contributing

+If you'd like to contribute code, please refer to the [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to contribute.
+We appreciate your help in improving typed-environment-loader!

 ## License

 typed-environment-loader is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).